A quality sleep is your source of vitality and well-being: Find out how the science can help you to improve your rest and then your life!

 A research published by the Wall Street Journal shown that the use of aromatherapy bring benefits on sleep: In fact the volunteers, whose clothes were “flavored” with some drops of lavender, have improved their sleep quality.

-In our recent article, we’ve already shown you the amazing benefits of the music on sleep (if you want to learn more about, please check here “Do You Know That the Music Can Affect Your Sleep?”): It’s scientifically proven that some natural and relaxing sounds and musics help to have a better sleep.
+In our recent article, we’ve already shown you the amazing benefits of music on sleep (learn more about it here): it’s scientifically proven that some natural and relaxing sounds and music help find better sleep.

 Lying for hours on a mattress that doesn’t match our physical characteristics compromise our rest and then the quality of our life.